Sskythe/TypoMeter/README.md

-This is a chrome extension that measures the typing speed.
+This is a chrome extension that measures your typing speed.